LinuxForHealth/FHIR/fhir-examples/src/main/resources/json/profiles/fhir-ig-carin-bb/README.md

-These examples are for Consumer-Directed Payer Data Exchange - Release 0.1.7.
+These examples are for Consumer-Directed Payer Data Exchange - Release 1.0.0.

-Link to the Source - https://build.fhir.org/ig/HL7/carin-bb/Examples.html
-Retrieved on 19 OCT 2020
+Retrieved 30 NOV 2020